kerrilake/Redefining-Intelligence-Researchers-Mode/README.md

 **Kerri Lake**
 - Author of "Redefining Intelligence" framework
-- Founder of Intuitive Learning Foundation
+- Founder of Intuitive Learning Foundation and Generation of Harmony LLC
 - Pioneer in consciousness studies and interspecies communication

 ### Learn More